funcool/buddy-sign/doc/03-jwe.md

 # JWE (Json Web Encryption)

-JSON Web Encryption (JWE) is a encryption part of Json Web Token (JWT) specification and represents a encrypted content using JavaScript Object Notation (JSON) based data structures.
+JSON Web Encryption (JWE) is a encryption part of Json Web Token (JWT) specification and represents encrypted content using JavaScript Object Notation (JSON) based data structures.

-In same way as JWS, this is a low level primitive that allows create fully encrypted messages of arbitrary data:
+In same way as JWS, this is a low level primitive that allows creating fully encrypted messages of arbitrary data:

 ```clojure